Ashwin is always an attacking option for a captain: Rohit | Sports-Games

 Having made a splendid white-ball comeback after four years in the T20 World Cup earlier this month, the 35-year-old Ashwin made quite an impact in the three-match series against the Kiwis, giving crucial breakthroughs while restricting the runs in the middle overs.

-The captain was speaking at the post-match press conference after their seven-wicket win over New Zealand in the final T20 at Eden Gardens on Sunday night.
+The captain was speaking at the post-match press conference after their 73-run win over New Zealand in the final T20 at Eden Gardens on Sunday night.

 ''It's been a great comeback ever since he played in Dubai and till now.
 He's a quality bowler, we all know that. ''Over the years he's proved himself with the red ball and even in a white ball, he doesn't have a bad record.
 The way he has come back and bowled in Dubai and then two games here.
 It shows the quality that he has.''
 Ashwin returned with tidy figures of 4-0-23-2 and 4-0-19-1 in Jaipur and Ranchi.
 Along with Axar Patel, he restricted the run flow in the middle overs.